NordineOub/Peaceland_dataeng/README.md

 ## -- How to launch the project--
+### Launching Kafka serveur

-Launch Zookeeper /
+Launch Zookeeper in a terminal /

-Launch Kafka server /
+Launch Kafka server in another terminal (window or tab)/

-Launch Kafka producer /
+### Scala analysis
-Launch Kafka consumer /
+Launch SBT /

+Select the producer program  /

+Open a second terminal /

+Launch SBT again and select the consumer program this time/